 Brian received his B.S. from the United States Military Academy at West Point in 1996 and his J.D. from the Georgetown University Law Center in 2003.
 During his time at Georgetown, he argued before the U.S. Court of Appeals for the Fourth Circuit, served as an Editorial Board Member for the Georgetown Journal of Law & Public Policy, and competed as a member of Georgetown's Moot Court Team.
 After graduation, he served as judicial law clerk for then Chief Judge H. Robert Mayer of the U.S. Court of Appeals for the Federal Circuit.

 Brian just concluded a three-year term serving on the West Point Association of Graduates [WPAOG] Advisory Council, which provides advice and counsel to the WPAOG Board of Directors.
 Brian served on the Ethics Committee as well as the Joint Task Force for Award Nominations.
+Brian is designated and certified by the U.S. District Court for the Western District of Washington as a Rule 39.1 Neutral for its Alternative Dispute Resolution (ADR) Program.

 Federal District Court